 What Is “Los Cabos?”

 The term “Los Cabos” is an umbrella term that describes the Los Cabos municipality.
-This umbrella covers several different towns, like the two most well known ones – Cabo San Lucas and San Jose del Cabo – but also lesser known towns like Cabo Pulmo and Santiago.
+This umbrella covers several different towns, like the two most well known ones – Cabo San Lucas and San Jose del Cabo.
+But also lesser known towns, like Cabo Pulmo and Santiago.

 Though little more than 30 minutes apart, Cabo San Lucas and San Jose del Cabo couldn’t feel more different!
+Here are the general factors to consider.

-Item: | San Jose del Cabo | Cabo San Lucas |
+Feature: | San Jose del Cabo | Cabo San Lucas |

 ---|---|---|

-Tourists & crowds: | Not many. | Lots of tourists! |
+Tourists & crowds: | Not too many. | Lots of tourists! |

 How close to the ocean: | A 40-minute walk. | Right on the water. |